micmejia/bible-dump/NKJV/Jeremiah/Jer 23.md

 "Therefore their way shall be to them Like slippery _ways;_ In the darkness they shall be driven on And fall in them; For I will bring disaster on them, The year of their punishment," says the Lord.

 ###### 13
-"And I have seen [^e]folly in the prophets of Samaria: They prophesied by Baal And caused My people Israel to err.
+"And I have seen folly in the prophets of Samaria: They prophesied by Baal And caused My people Israel to err.

 ###### 14
 Also I have seen a horrible thing in the prophets of Jerusalem: They commit adultery and walk in lies; They also strengthen the hands of evildoers, So that no one turns back from his wickedness.
 All of them are like Sodom to Me, And her inhabitants like Gomorrah.

 ###### 15
-"Therefore thus says the Lord of hosts concerning the prophets: 'Behold, I will feed them with wormwood, And make them drink the water of gall; For from the prophets of Jerusalem [^f]Profaneness has gone out into all the land.' "
+"Therefore thus says the Lord of hosts concerning the prophets: 'Behold, I will feed them with wormwood, And make them drink the water of gall; For from the prophets of Jerusalem Profaneness has gone out into all the land.' "

 ###### 16
 Thus says the Lord of hosts: "Do not listen to the words of the prophets who prophesy to you.
 They make you worthless; They speak a vision of their own heart, Not from the mouth of the Lord.

 ###### 17
-They continually say to those who despise Me, 'The Lord has said, "You shall have peace" '; And _to_ everyone who walks according to the [^g]dictates of his own heart, they say, 'No evil shall come upon you.' "
+They continually say to those who despise Me, 'The Lord has said, "You shall have peace" '; And _to_ everyone who walks according to the dictates of his own heart, they say, 'No evil shall come upon you.' "

 ###### 18
 For who has stood in the counsel of the Lord, And has perceived and heard His word?
 Who has marked His word and heard _it?_